 - CDC Travel updates

 If a CPS employee becomes ill with COVID-19-related symptoms:

 CPS' Environmental Health and Safety Office is providing guidance and protocols for supervisors and employees about reporting COVID-19-related illness and returning to work.
 The information is based on guidance from the federal Centers for Disease Control, and the Ohio and Cincinnati health departments.

 Employees must be signed in to their CPS Google accounts to access these required documents.

 - Supervisor Procedures for Employee Reporting Sick or Exposure (COVID-19 related)

-- Employee Reporting Sick - Return To Work Instructions (absence related to COVID-19)
+- Employee Return To Work Instructions — COVID-19 related

 - Confirmed Case Protocol

 The Families First Coronavirus Recovery Act (FFCRA) leave provision expired on December 31, 2020.
 Beginning January 1, 2021, staff needing to take leave due to COVID-19 related reasons will need to use their accrued leave to remain in an active pay status.